Contract recommendations to safeguard all parties.

 9. Contact must be allowed between the intended parents and the surrogate before, during, and after her pregnancy.

-10. Under no circumstances must the surrogate be required—in writing or by oral pressure—to refrain from an emotional connection to the fetus during pregnancy.
+10. The surrogate should not be required—in writing or by oral pressure—to refrain from an emotional connection to the fetus during pregnancy.

 Rights of Intended Parents

-11. Policies, standards, practices, and protections related to international commercial surrogacy must apply equally without regard to sex, gender identity, sexual orientation, marital status, disability, or religion of the intended parents.
+11. Policies, standards, practices, and protections related to international commercial surrogacy must apply equally without regard to sex, gender identity, sexual orientation, marital status, ability, or religion of the intended parents.

 12. Non-genetic intended parents must not be denied legal recognition of parentage, which is particularly vulnerable in the cases of same-sex, transgender, or gender expansive individuals or couples.

 13. Prior to entering into a surrogacy contract, the intended parents must have access to up-to-date accurate information about: surrogacy laws in their country of residence regarding judgment of parentage and citizenship of the child; surrogacy regulation in the country where the surrogate resides; medical information related to egg provision (donation), in vitro fertilization, and surrogacy; and potential legal, medical, and other conflicts that may arise as a result of entering into a surrogacy contract.

 Rights of Egg Providers (Donors)

 14. Egg providers must be given full and accurate medical information about all aspects of the egg retrieval process, including hormonal stimulation, surgical removal of eggs, and known short- and long-term risks.
 They should also be informed that there is currently insufficient research with egg providers to determine the long-term effects of hormonal stimulation for egg retrieval.

 15. Clinics must not overstimulate egg providers to produce more eggs.
 In cases where there is a risk of overstimulation, the process should be cancelled due to increased risk of complications.